solita/datatree/README.md

 - Changed `XmlSchemaValidator` to have only instance methods.
 The XML sources are stateful, so you must create a new instance of the validator for every document that you validate
+- Added `XmlVulnerabilities` utility for checking whether an XML document may contain an XXE or DoS attack

 ### DataTree 0.9.0 (2013-09-20)